-Admit it.
-As much we enjoy the extra hour of sleep brought on by Daylight Savings ending, it's quickly followed by an “ugh” when you see the sun go down at 4:30pm.
-When reality sets in, don't use it as an excuse to catch up on all things Netflix, add takeout phone numbers to your favorites or make holiday shopping the only activity you do until the New Year.
+As much as we enjoy the extra hour of sleep brought on by Daylight Savings ending, it's quickly followed by an “ugh” when you see the sun go down at 4:30 pm.
+When reality sets in, don't use it as an excuse to catch up on all things Netflix, over indulge in take out and comfort foods or make holiday shopping the only activity you do until the New Year.
 Instead, follow these tips and there will be no reason to feel blue this season.

-Omega-3s are no longer just for your heart, but for your brain too.
-Recent studies have shown that in those with mood disorders, fish and fish oil may enhance the release of the hormone serotonin which is known to regulate our mood.
-Take advantage of this natural mood lifter and make this one part of your day you don’t miss out on.
-New OmegaRx 2 has 25% more concentration than its predecessor, so give it a try if you haven't already.
+Omega-3's are good for your brain, but the reality is more than 95% of us don't get enough each day.
+Studies show that in those with mood disorders, fish and fish oil may enhance the release of the hormone serotonin which is known to regulate our mood.
+Take advantage of this natural mood lifter and make this one part of your day you don’t skimp on.
+Not a fan of fish?
+Get all the benefits you want with OmegaRx2.

 It’s well known that light impacts our mood, so with the decreased daylight, you need to maximize the sunlight you do have.
 Wake up to the sun by opening your blinds and shades before you go to sleep, turn on more lights in the rooms you’re in, and take your lunch break outdoors with a brisk walk or by using that time to run errands.
 This may be the silver lining on having to leave for work in the dark only to return home in it too.